CommonAccord/Site-Org/Doc/about/vision/Cmacc_Object_Model.md

 ##Current flat file format:

-The flat file format allows comments and other flexibility.
-It is spare and easily worked as text, in the same way that software code is worked.
-It is, of course, possible to encode key/value properties on other formats, such as JSON or XML, and we expect that scaling may require this.
-Ideally, a new parser would modularize the chopping of an object into properties.
+The flat file format is spare and easily worked as text, is the same way that software code is worked.
+It is, of course, possible to encode key/value properties on other formats, such as JSON or XML, and we expect that scaling will require this in many uses.
+Ideally, a new parser would modularize this aspect, so that users had their choice.

 The current format treats as a property (key/value) any line of text that has an equals sign in it.
 It treats the text to the left of the first equals sign as the key and the text to the right as the value (the value can contain equals signs and there is no need to escape them).